ege-sarac/datavis-app/README.md

 ## ⚠️ Status

-**This project is a hobby/learning tool and is still under active development.**
+**This project is a hobby/learning tool and is still under development.**
 It is not intended for production or real-world usage.
 I'm using it to sharpen my skills in:

 - Flask web development